The deepest, nerdiest baseball history podcast there isFor the true fans

 We are Indy and Berns

-I’m Indy Neidell, a historian with a lifelong fascination for baseball’s past.
-I created Baseball History Time Machine to explore the stories behind the stats, the forgotten players, the strange records, and the moments that shaped the National Pastime.
+Indy Neidell is pretty famous as a military historian, but baseball history is and has always been his great love.
+He started the Baseball History Time Machine in March 2025 together with his baseball-crazy South African pal, Berns.
+Every other Sunday they explore the stories behind the stats, the forgotten players, the strange records, and the moments that shaped the National Pastime.

-A weekly journey through the corners of baseball history
+A journey through the corners of baseball history every other Sunday

 S1E31: Sluggers of the 1970s, Part 4